JardaniWorld/alx-low_level_programming/0x0B-malloc_free/README.md

-This code frees the memory space of a 2D grid array
+This code concatenates all arguments of my code